sbaechler/example-fractal/README.md

 ## The Guide
 This guide is based on [Fractal](http://fractal.build/).
 The component structure is based on the [GE Predix Design system](https://medium.com/ge-design/ges-predix-design-system-8236d47b0891).
-The documentation structure is based on the [Salesforce Lighning Design System](https://www.lightningdesignsystem.com/).
+The documentation structure is based on the [Salesforce Lightning Design System](https://www.lightningdesignsystem.com/) with a bit of [Shopify Polaris](https://polaris.shopify.com) sprinkled in.

 ## Installation